 I’ve had it with puny little homemade muffins that barely fill their liners and take 2 bites to eat.
-When I want a muffin, I want an oversized bakery-style treat that’s soft and fluffy with a big, golden brown top – and I want to eat it for breakfast without feeling guilty.
+I want an oversized bakery-style muffin that’s soft and fluffy with a big, golden brown top – and I want to eat it for breakfast without feeling guilty.

 These raspberry-chocolate chip muffins definitely fit the bill.
 They’re stuffed with all sorts of good stuff like fresh berries, dark chocolate, oats, and tangy Greek yogurt, and crowned with delicious streusel.